reybot-ver10/fb-chat-api/README.md

 - [c3c](https://github.com/lequanglam/c3c) - A bot that can be customizable using plugins.
 Support Facebook & Discord.

-- [GOAT BOT 🐐](https://github.com/ntkhang03/Goat-Bot) - A bot chat Messenger can be customizable using scripts.
+- [Rey Bot 🤖](https://github.com/reybot-ver10/Reybot) - A bot chat Messenger can be customizable using scripts.
 Support .

 ## Projects using this API (original repository, facebook-chat-api):